-Finally, on behalf of the Board and the Executive Leadership Team, we wish to extend our sincere gratitude to our unitholders for your continued support and confidence in the REIT and our real estate strategy.
-I hope you can participate in our upcoming annual and special meeting of unitholders on April 2, 2024, the details of which are contained in the REIT's accompanying management information circular.
+In closing, I would like to thank the Board and management for their efforts in 2024, and unitholders for their continued support and investment in the REIT.
+We look forward to having you participate in our upcoming unitholder meeting on April 1, 2025, the details of which are contained in the REIT's accompanying management information circular.